 Application Deadline: Nov 15 Explore arts and technology through a certificate program that incorporates a self-designed integrative senior project, independent studies, course work, internships and research opportunities.

-February 2016 The Ammerman Center for Arts and Technology is pleased to present the 15th Biennial Arts and Technology Symposium at Connecticut College.
+February 25, 26 and 27, 2016 The Ammerman Center for Arts and Technology is pleased to present the 15th Biennial Arts and Technology Symposium at Connecticut College.

 2014 - 2015 Discussion, performances, and installations by professors, artists, filmmakers and more